DragonDev1906/algorand-donation-app/README.md

 ![Connect Button](docs/img/01-connect-btn.png)

 After connecting his address is stored in the `address` state variable and the AlgoButton is replaced by multiple input fields.
 Whenever the message text input or the radio button change the respective state value `msg`/`amount`is updated.
+For the input fields the Components Field, Radio, Box and Input are used.

 ![Donation form](docs/img/02-form.png)

 Once the user clicks the AlgoSendButton the information is taken from the state variables and the user is shown a myAlgo popup by the AlgoSendButton.
-After signing the transaction the `txID` state variable is set and a thank you message is shown to the user containing a link to algoexplorer.
+After signing the transaction the `txID` state variable is set and a thank you message is shown to the user containing a link to algoexplorer via a Flash component.

 ![Success Message](docs/img/03-success.png)